mpvnet-player/mpv.net/Manual.md

 - Create a new project of type **Class Library .NET Framework** and ensure the project name ends with **Extension**.
 - Add a reference to **System.ComponentModel.Composition**.
 - Add a reference to mpvnet.exe, select the mpvnet reference in the Solution Explorer, open the Properties window and set **Copy Local** to false to prevent mpvnet.exe being copied to the output directory when the project is built.
-- Now open the project properties and set the output path in the Build tab, extensions are like scripts located in your config folder, example: `C:\Users\\%username%\AppData\Roaming\mpv.net\Extensions\ExampleExtension\ExampleExtension.dll`
+- Now open the project properties and set the output path in the Build tab, extensions are like scripts located in your config folder, example: `<config folder>\extensions\ExampleExtension\ExampleExtension.dll`
 - Also in the project properties choose the option **Start external program** in the Debug tab and define the path to mpvnet.exe.
 In the Debug tab you may also define command line arguments like a video file to be played when you start debugging.